 - 1. Justify the need for a multi-programmed OS and explain the general structure of such systems. - 2.
 Select system calls for appropriate uses. - 3.
-Compare and contrast the process and thread abstractions and select an appropriate abstraction. - 4.
+Compare and contrast the process and thread abstractions and select the correct abstraction when needed. - 4.
 Assess and solve possible issues related to concurrent execution. - 5.
 Explain the file abstraction and system level I/O. - 6.
 Compare and choose mechanisms for inter-process communication. - 7.
 Write software by applying appropriate system programming principles and techniques.